yosiat/panko_serializer/README.md

 end
 ```

-And voila, we have endpoint which serializers user records using Panko!
+And voila, we have endpoint which serialize users using Panko!

 ## Features